surucuyigit/Snake_Game/README.md

 # Snake_Game

-**If you create a data.txt file on the same level with the .exe file.
+**It will automatically create a data.txt file if it's not created already on the same level with the .exe file.
 It'll hold your highest score.**

 You can control the snake with Up, Down, Left and Right arrow keys.
 You can easily start again with Space button.